Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 Some cautions:

 • Check with your credit card company to verify what form of a PIN you need.
-Some foreign ATMs won't allow a PIN longer than 4-digits.
+Many ATMs won't allow a PIN longer than 4-digits.

 • Have more than one credit card you can use to obtain cash, just in case.
 If you lose a card or the account is blocked for some reason, you will still have a way to get cash.
 Don't carry both cards in the same place.